 Target Audience: Healthcare professionals involved in the prescribing, dispensing or administering of azithromycin prophylaxis for patients with severe COPD, bronchiectasis and asthma.
 Audiologists reviewing patients on azithromycin.

-Comments from the Expert Advisory Committee
+Comments from the Expert Advisory Group

 - Azithromycin prophylaxis may be beneficial for a small subgroup of patients who have repeated exacerbations of COPD, bronchiectasis or asthma.
 As well as antimicrobial effects, macrolides possess immunomodulatory properties and hence have a role in the management of patients with certain inflammatory respiratory conditions.